Capitol Reef National Park Fruit Blossom & Harvest Calendar 2025

 - Apricots and sweet cherries: anticipated to become available in early-July.

-- Peaches: expected to start ripening in late-August to early-September.
+- Peaches: expected to be ripe in mid-August to early-September.

-- Apples and pears: may begin to ripen in late-August and early-September.
+- Apples and pears: may begin to ripen in mid-August through September.

 Fruit harvest information and pricing will be recorded on the Capitol Reef orchard hotline (see above) as fruit ripens and specific harvest start dates are determined.